 If you’ve fallen prey to the Marie Kondo effect and are in a current state of trying to declutter your entire life, you might want to start with your bedroom.
-While it’s supposed to be a space of zen and relaxation, it can frequently turn into a storage unit of sorts—closets overflowing with clothes you swear you’ll wear someday, nightstands whose surfaces are littered with a bevy of items that couldn’t find a home anywhere else.
+While it’s supposed to be a space of zen and relaxation, it can frequently turn into a storage unit of sorts—closets overflowing with clothes you swear you’ll wear someday, nightstands littered with a bevy of items that couldn’t find a home anywhere else.
 Well, suffer no more.
-If these bedrooms can make minimalism work, there’s hope for us all.
+If the below bedrooms can make minimalism work, there’s hope for us all.

-Adhering to a minimalist aesthetic has its stylistic benefits, but it can actually help you sleep better too.
-From a color standpoint, peaceful palettes of subdued tones instantly calm, making you more likely to catch z’s faster.
-From a practicality standpoint, it’s significantly easier to clean a minimalist bedroom.
-Less clutter = less cleaning = less stress.
+Adhering to a minimalist aesthetic has its stylistic benefits, but it can help you sleep better, too.
+From a color standpoint, subdued tones are said to calm, making you more likely to catch z’s faster.
+From a practicality perspective, less clutter = less cleaning = less stress.

 Feeling inspired?
-Here are our favorite pared-back bedrooms that just might inspire you to follow suit and declutter.
+Here are our favorite pared-back bedrooms—and the ideas to steal from them.

-Tip to steal: Keep as much as you can off the floor.
+Tip to steal: Move as much as you can off the floor.

-In this -1 even a lamp on the nightstand would take up valuable space.
-Plug-in sconces and fun pendants are a great alternative to floor lamps, drawing the eye up and keeping your floors clean in the process.
+In this attic bedroom, even a lamp on the nightstand would take up valuable space.
+Plug-in sconces and pendants are a great alternative, drawing the eye up and keeping your floors clear in the process.

 Tip to steal: Stick to uniform shades of wood.

-If you like the natural look, try to match.
-This makes everything look more cohesive, which in turn instantly makes any room look tidier—exhibit A, here.
-Plus, it’s significantly easier to shop for a space (and conversely, eliminate extra things you don’t really need) when you have strict parameters for what materials are allowed in a room.
+If you like a natural look, try to match your wood stains.
+It will make everything appear more cohesive, which in turn will make the room appear tidier—exhibit A, here.
+Plus, it’s significantly easier to shop for a space (and conversely, eliminate extra things you don’t really need) when you have strict parameters on materials.

 Tip to steal: Bring in texture.

-Minimal doesn’t have to mean sterile—quite the opposite, in fact.
-Make up for what you lack in excess decor or even color by layering in textures.
-Rugs, woven baskets, and an assortment of linens all create a cozy, calming space without overpowering.
+Minimal doesn’t have to mean sterile—quite the opposite.
+Make up for what you lack in excess decor or color by layering in cozy rugs, woven baskets, and an assortment of linens.

 Tip to steal: Keep your nightstands clean.

-It might seem impractical to some used to keeping a tray of accessories within arms reach of the pillow, but that’s why nightstands with drawers were invented.
-Or if your nightstand doesn’t have drawers, like this room here, seek extra storage elsewhere: in baskets tucked in the corner, or even under-bed bins.
-When your bedroom surfaces are kept minimal, they open up the whole room.
+When surfaces are uncluttered, they help open up the whole space.
+It might seem impractical if you’re used to keeping a tray of accessories within arm’s reach of your pillow, but that’s why nightstands with drawers were invented.
+However, if your bedside table doesn’t have any, take a cue from this room and seek extra storage elsewhere: in baskets tucked in the corner or even under-bed bins.

-A smaller bed means more open space, creating a lighter, airier feel in any bedroom.
-Particularly if you’re working with a tiny bedroom, downsizing can be a good thing—it forces you to evaluate what you have and toss whatever (quite literally) doesn’t fit.
-Make your twin feel elevated by relying on textures to zhoosh it up.
+A smaller mattress means more open square footage, creating a lighter, airier feel that’s much appreciated when you’re working with a cramped bedroom.
+Plus, downsizing can be a good thing—it forces you to evaluate what you have and toss whatever (quite literally) doesn’t fit.

-Where you might be hesitant to do so in your kitchen, for fear of your dinner plates collecting dust, decor items you won’t be eating off of are a little more forgiving.
-Here, the shelves bring visual interest by way of artwork in addition to being potentially helpful organization tools.
+Whereas you might be hesitant to do so in your kitchen for fear of your dinner plates collecting dust, decor you won’t be eating off of (aka artwork or pottery) is a little more forgiving.
+Here, a pair of ledges add dimension to a plain white wall.

 Tip to steal: When in doubt, go neutral.

-Tonal neutrals feel instantly sophisticated, reminiscent of a luxe boutique hotel.
-For those who take “minimalist” to mean “minimal color,” embrace the achromatic aesthetic.
-An assortment of off-white hues in natural materials like linen keeps even the most faded of spaces from feeling one-note.
-Steer clear of stark whites if you don’t want your bedroom feeling too bland.
+If you take minimalist to mean minimal color, embrace an achromatic aesthetic.
+An assortment of off-whites in natural materials like linen keeps even the most faded of spaces from feeling one-note.
+Steer clear of stark whites, though, which can make a bedroom appear harsh and bland.

 Tip to steal: Make your furniture count.

-This may be too little, too late for people not starting from scratch with a bedroom, but wherever possible, choose your furniture and decor additions carefully.
-If financially feasible, investing in antiques or timeless pieces you’ll have for years to come minimizes your consumer footprint and eliminates the need to keep buying more things—making you a minimalist in the most literal sense of the word.
-Kate Zimmerman’s space has perfected this tactic.
+Kate Zimmerman perfected this tactic in her space.
+Whenever it’s financially feasible, invest in antiques or timeless pieces you’ll have for years to come, which minimizes your consumer footprint and eliminates the need to buy more things later—making you a minimalist in the most literal sense of the word.